lumberlabs/pygithooks/README.md

   + sample value: `true`
   + default value: `false`
 * **incremental.verbose**
-  + if true and incremental is enabled, we print the filename that failed some tests.
-    This is useful to know witch file don't respect the convention
+  + Print all filenames that were allowed through only because of the `incremental` flag.
+(Does nothing if `incremental` is not enabled.)
+This is useful for knowing which files should (eventually) be cleaned up.
   + sample value: `true`
   + default value: `false`
 * **debug**